Iztok Puc: Retirement

-After his retirement at Prule 67 he assumed the role of sports director at the club.
+After his retirement at Prule 67, he assumed the role of sports director at the club.
 Soon afterwards he moved to Florida together with his wife Jasenka, who is the daughter of the Croatian handball player and 1972 Olympic gold medalist Hrvoje Horvat, in support of their son Borut's tennis career.
 He and his wife sold all of their family possessions and enrolled their son to the Nick Bollettieri Tennis Academy.
 At the time of his father's death, Borut Puc was ranked 502nd on the ATP list with Goran Ivanišević as his tennis coach.
 Similar to his father, he also represented both Slovenia and Croatia.
 He started his career representing Slovenia and did so until the late 2000s (decade) when he changed his allegiance to Croatia.

 Illness and death

-In early 2011, Puc was diagnosed with lung cancer that spread to his liver and bones, and succumbed to the disease on 19 October 2011 in a San Diego hospital, just a few days before the Champions League game between Zagreb and Barcelona, with the revenue of the match intended to be donated to help cover the costs for his treatment.
+In early 2011, Puc was diagnosed with lung cancer that spread to his liver and bones.
+He died from cancer on 19 October 2011 in a San Diego hospital, just a few days before the Champions League game between Zagreb and Barcelona, with the revenue of the match intended to be donated to help cover the costs for his treatment.
 On 5 November 2011, a Handball Day was held in Celje, Slovenia, where two matches were played.
 In the first one, the 2000 Olympics Slovenian squad beat the Croatian squad composed of players who won the 1996 Olympic gold medal 29–25, while in the second match the regular squad of Slovenia beat the squad of Celje 35–32.
-This event was organized prior to Puc's death and matches would have been played even if he would still had been alive, as the main purpose was to gather donations for Puc and his family as financial aid for his treatment.
+This event was organized prior to Puc's death and matches would have been played even if he was still alive, as the main purpose was to gather donations for Puc and his family as financial aid for his treatment.
 Organizers collected around 17,000 euros and the revenue was bestowed on Puc's family.
 At the end of the match, which was seen by 4,000 spectators, the arena was completely dimmed.
 He is survived by his wife Jasenka and son Borut, a tennis player who resides in Florida, where the family moved to in 2005.